eleksploded/BananaCraft/README.md

 This is the Open source repo for my mod: BananaCraft.
   If you have ideas, help with the code, fixes, or anything else, please email them to me at pikachu9234@gmail.com

-  We am new to modding so any help will be greatly appreciated.
+  I am new to modding so any help will be greatly appreciated.

   Download: [Click Me](http://goo.gl/QP4kaq)